A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Variational Methods for Item Factor Analysis

 Traditional VI fits a different approximate LV posterior for each observation, which quickly becomes computationally infeasible for large data sets.
 It is also not straightforward to apply models fitted using VI to previously unseen observations (e.g., to perform LV inference for or to compute the log-likelihood of the unseen observations).
 Amortized variational inference (AVI) is a computationally efficient alternative to VI that uses a powerful function approximator called an inference model to parameterize the approximate posterior.
 By sharing the parameters of the inference model across observations, AVI estimates a constant number of parameters regardless of the sample size, whereas VI estimates a number of parameters that at best grows linearly as a function of the sample size.
 Further, models fitted using AVI can easily be applied to previously unseen observations by simply feeding the observations to the inference model.

-The variational autoencoder (VAE; Kingma \& Welling, 2014; Rezende, Mohamed, \& Wierstra, 2014) is an AVI algorithm whose inference model is an ANN.
+The variational autoencoder (VAE; Kingma \& Welling, 2014; Rezende et al., 2014) is an AVI algorithm whose inference model is an ANN.
 We can use a VAE for IFA by parameterizing the approximate LV posterior as follows:

-where $\boldsymbol{\mu}_i$ is a $P \times 1$ predicted vector of means, $\log \boldsymbol{\sigma}_i$ is a $P \times 1$ predicted vector of log-standard deviations, and $\fnn_{\boldsymbol{\phi}}$ is an $L$-layer FNN parameterized by $\boldsymbol{\phi}$.
-Rather than estimating a set of variational parameters $\boldsymbol{\psi}(\mathbf{y}_i)$ for each observation, the FNN parameters $\boldsymbol{\phi}$ are now shared across observations.
+where $\boldsymbol{\mu}_i$ is a $P \times 1$ predicted vector of means, $\log \boldsymbol{\sigma}_i$ is a $P \times 1$ predicted vector of log-standard deviations, and $\fnn_{\boldsymbol{\psi}}$ is an $L$-layer FNN parameterized by $\boldsymbol{\psi}$.
+Rather than estimating a set of variational parameters $\boldsymbol{\psi}(\mathbf{y}_i)$ for each observation, the FNN parameters $\boldsymbol{\psi}$ are now shared across observations.
 That is, rather than maximizing equation~\ref{eq:20} over observations, we now maximize

 over observations.
+Note that we now drop the case index $i$ since the FNN parameters $\boldsymbol{\psi}$ are shared across $\{ \mathbf{y}_i, \mathbf{x}_i \}_{i = 1}^N$.
 In theory, the VAE is equivalent to VI when the FNN is sufficiently flexible (e.g., when the FNN has one infinitely large hidden layer).
 In practice, the FNN has finite capacity and may prevent the VAE from performing as well as VI.
-This performance difference is called the amortization gap and may be reduced by increasing the flexibility of the approximate LV posterior (Cremer, Li, \& Duvenaud, 2018).
+This performance difference is called the amortization gap and may be reduced by increasing the flexibility of the approximate LV posterior (Cremer et al., 2018).